Your first stop in the champagne region must be Moet!

-Moët & Chandon is situated at number 20 Avenue de champagne which is in the town of Epernay in the Vallée de al Marne.
-The house was founded in 1743 By Claude Moët and they are the largest producer and supplier of champagne in France, producing 26 million bottles a year most of which goes to the US as they are there biggest consumer.
+Moët & Chandon is situated at number 20 Avenue de Champagne which is in the town of Epernay in the Vallée de al Marne.
+The house was founded in 1743 By Claude Moët and they are the largest producer and supplier of champagne in France.
+Producing 26 million bottles a year of which the majority goes to the US as they are their biggest consumer.

-There champagne making and sheer production has somewhat evolved over the years and we have even noticed a change in taste in the even time we have been going.
+Thier champagne making and sheer production has somewhat evolved over the years.
+We have even noticed a change in taste since we started visiting 20 years ago.

 If you would like to book a tour of Moët & Chandon you can easily do this by booking online.
-A tour costs €23 euros with a tasting of their traditional champagne, you can choose to pay more for two glasses or a taste of their vintage champagne.
+A tour costs €23 euros which includes a tasting of their traditional champagne.
+You can choose to pay more for two glasses or a taste of their vintage champagne also.
 Under 18s are €18 with no taster and children under 10 are free.

 Your tour guide will tell you a short history on Moët & Chandon followed by a film showing you the production of champagne.
 You will then be taken on a tour of some of their cellars followed by a tasting of your chosen champagne.

-The visit is by foot and lasts approximately 45 mins there are a few stairs but it is no way exhausting , the cellars have a natural temperature of between 10˚and 12˚ so you may need a light jacket.
-You will hear about the history, the growing of thier grapes and what goes into a vintage champagne.
+The visit is by foot and lasts approximately 45 minutes.
+There are a few stairs but it is no way exhausting.
+The cellars have a natural temperature of between 10˚and 12˚so you may need a light jacket whilst underground even in the summer.
+You will hear about the history, the growing of their grapes and what goes into a vintage champagne.
 Their oldest champagne in the cellars is a vintage from 1869.

 Moët & Chandon have 1,150 hectares of vineyards in around the region 50% are Grand cry and 25% are premier cru.
-They consist of vineyards that grow all three different varieties of grapes used to produce champagne, Chardonnay, Pinot noir and Pinot meunier.
-This in turn leads to a wide range and diversity of fruit to enable them to produce and select the best for their champagnes and grand vintage.
+Their vineyards grow all three different varieties of grapes used to produce champagne, Chardonnay, Pinot noir and Pinot meunier.
+This in turn leads to a wide range and diversity of fruit with different tastes.
+This also enable’s them to produce and select the best grapes for their champagnes and grand vintage.

-Before you visit the shop you will have your tasting of champagne, it’s well worth doing the taster with the traditional and rosé its nice to try them together.
+Before you visit the shop you will have your tasting of champagne.
+It is worth doing the taster of both the traditional and the rosé as its nice to try them together.
 You will finish the tour with the chance to purchase some champagne.
-However we have been reminded previously that its not a cash and carry!
+However we have been reminded previously that it’s not a cash and carry, We do like to take our champagne home with us!
 The shop is truly beautiful with a wide range of champagnes, glasses and accessories.
 Pick up your traditional brut, a bottle of Moët ice or a bottle stopper as a souvenir of your visit.